-Parameter descriptio n:

-VLAN Mode Port-based -
+Port-based -

 Port-based VLAN is defined by port.
 Any packet coming in or outgoing from any one port of a port-based VLAN will be accepted.
 No filtering criterion applies in port-based VLAN.
 The only criterion is the physical port you connect to.
 For example, for a port-based VLAN named PVLAN-1 contains port members Port 1&2&3&4.
+If you are on the port 1, you can communicate with port 2&3&4.
+If you are on the port 5, then you cannot talk to them.
+Each port-based VLAN you built up must be assigned a group name.
+This switch can support up to maximal 8 port-based VLAN groups.

+Tag-based -

-- and an the next 1 was and a communicate with next u are on the port 1, you can communicate with port &4.
-If you are on the port 5, then you cannot talk to b.
-Each port-based VLAN you built up must be gned a group name.
-This switch can support up to mal 8 port-based VLAN groups. based - based VLAN identifies its member by VID.
-This is a different from port-based VLAN.
-If there are any e rules in ingress filtering list or egress filtering list, acket will be screened with more filtering criteria to mine if it can be forwarded.
-The switch supports lement of 802.1q. tag-based VLAN you built up must be assigned N name and VLAN ID.
-Valid VLAN ID is 1-4094. can create total up to 64 Tag VLAN groups.
+Tag-based VLAN identifies its member by VID.
+This is

+quite different from port-based VLAN.
+If there are any more rules in ingress filtering list or egress filtering list, the packet will be screened with more filtering criteria to determine if it can be forwarded.
+The switch supports supplement of 802.1q.
+Each tag-based VLAN you built up must be assigned VLAN name and VLAN ID.
+Valid VLAN ID is 1-4094.
+User can create total up to 64 Tag VLAN groups.

-3.4.1 Tag-Based Group
+3.4.2 VLAN Group - Tag-based